Why are Soybean Oil Prices so high?

 What are the short-term drivers of Soybean Oil prices?

-Over the 1 Month horizon the outlook is bearish due to drivers such as: - The shape of the futures curve - Movements in the Brazilian Real - US WASDE Soybean Oil Production Br(None) The top contrary drivers for the 1 Month horizon are: - Japan PMI
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - Creve Coeur Pekin Soybean CME Stocks - St. Louis River Area Soybean CME Stocks - Grain exports from Brazil Br(None) The top contrary drivers for the 1 Month horizon are: - EWMA-based technical analysis - The net positions of speculators on COMEX

 What are the long-term drivers of Soybean Oil prices?

-Over the 1 Year horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - Movements in the US Dollar Index - US WASDE Soybean Oil Production Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - Short term price trends
+Over the 1 Year horizon the outlook is bullish due to drivers such as: - Long term price trends - The net positions of speculators on COMEX - US WASDE Soybean Oil Production Br(None) The top contrary drivers for the 1 Year horizon are: - EWMA-based technical analysis - Satellite-observed activity in Santa Fe Province (Argentina)

 Will the price of Soybean Oil go up?